...

 There is no material restriction when it comes to gears.
 The earliest ones were wooden, and you can find different material gears throughout the industry.
 From large industrial scale gears of steel or iron to small plastic gears in toys.
 The material combinations are endless.

-Nevertheless, the following items are most commonly used in gear manufacturing and gear forming processes:
+Nevertheless, the following items are most commonly used in gear making and gear forming processes:

 Gears have very specific criteria for material selection.
 Depending on the application, whatever material you choose should have the appropriate tensile strength and endurance.